latent-to/developer-docs/docs/learn/slippage.md

     $$
     \text{Stake} = \alpha_{\text{in}} - \frac{\tau_{\text{in}} \alpha_{\text{in}}} {\tau_{\text{in}} + \text{cost}}
     $$

+    For example, suppose that a subnet has 100 alpha in reserve and 10 TAO, and we want to stake in 5 TAO.

+    The price at this moment is 10 TAO / 100 alpha, or 10 alpha per TAO, so if we stake 5 TAO, we would expect 50 alpha, without taking slippage into account.

+    With slippage, the actual alpha received will be less than 50 due to the price impact of the transaction.

+    $$
+    \text{Stake} = 100 - \frac{ 10 * 100} {10 + 5}
+    $$

+    or 33.333 alpha sent to the hotkey.
+So in this case, the slippage is the difference between the ideal expectation of 50 and the actual swap value of 33.33333:

+    $$
+    16.667 = 50 - 33.333
+    $$

+    This slippage is 50% of the actual swap value, which is extremely high, because we chose small values for the available liquidity.
+In general, slippage is high when available liquidity is limited compared to the magnitude of the transaction, since the transaction itself is changing the price significantly.

 </details>

-## Slippage Protection and Modes
+## Slippage Protection Modes

-Bittensor provides three distinct protection modes to give users control over how their transactions handle slippage in staking and unstaking transaction:
+Bittensor provides three modes to give users control over how their transactions handle slippage in staking and unstaking transaction:

 ### Three Modes

 #### Safe Mode (Default)
-- Transaction is **rejected** if slippage exceeds the specified tolerance
-- Provides maximum protection against unfavorable price movements
-- "Fill or kill" behavior - either execute at acceptable price or not at all
+In this mode, the transaction is **rejected** if slippage exceeds the specified tolerance Because the transaction either execute at acceptable price or not at all, this mode provides maximum protection against unfavorable price movements.

 #### Partial Mode

-- Transaction executes **up to the slippage threshold**
-- If full amount would exceed tolerance, stakes only the portion within limits
+In this mode, the transaction executes **up to the slippage threshold**.
+If the full amount would exceed tolerance, only the portion up to the limit is swapped.

-- Ensures some execution while respecting price boundaries
+This mode ensures some trade execution even if the price and slippage are unfavorable.

 #### Unsafe Mode

-- **Ignores slippage entirely**
-- Transaction executes regardless of price impact
-- Fastest execution but no protection against adverse price movements
+This mode **ignores slippage entirely**.
+The transaction executes regardless of price impact, offering the fastest execution but no protection against adverse price movements.

+This mode is generally convenient for development and testing, but inadvisable with real-value liquidity, i.e. on main network ("finney").

-### Quick Example by Mode
+### Example by Mode

 Consider a hypothetical example, attempting to stake 1000 TAO when slippage would be 8% for the full amount, with tolerance set to 5%: